A look at Nigeria's top 2 presidential contenders

 But one analyst noted that a privatization program mainly supervised by Atiku while vice president was a failure.
 "Most of the privatized assets are still relying on the Nigerian government for bailouts, especially the power sector," said Sylvester Odion-Akhaine, a political science lecturer at Lagos State University.

-Saturday is Abubakar's fifth run at the presidency.
-Last year he jumped from the ruling party to the opposition People's Democratic Party to take on Buhari, part of a wave of recent high-profile defections.
+This is Abubakar's fifth run at the presidency.
+Last year he jumped from the ruling party to the opposition People's Democratic Party to take on Buhari, part of a wave of high-profile defections.

 Olukoya reported from Lagos, Nigeria.